ucc23/ucc/_clusters/dolidze9.md

 UTI_C_lit: 0.33
 UTI_C_dup: 1.0
 UTI_summary: |
-    Dolidze 9 is a poorly populated, dense object of low C3 quality.
+    <b>Dolidze 9</b> is a poorly populated, dense object of low C3 quality.
+It is located at a relatively close distance from the Sun, above the mid-plane.
 It is poorly studied in the literature, with no articles listed in the last 8 years.<br><br>This object shares a large percentage of members with at least one entry reported in the same catalogue.
 class3: |
     <span style="color: purple; font-weight: bold;">D</span><span style="color: #FFC300; font-weight: bold;">B</span>
 r_50_val: 7.3